 Never in a million years did I think "public speaking" would be a thing for me!
 But here we are.
 A whole lil section on my website.

 I got my start on this when a professor wrote a book about dancer Isadora Duncan and asked me to read a piece by Gertrude Stein.
 When my first anthology came out in 2012, I began developing a storytelling workshop.
-This eventually became a tour of workshops to domestic violence shelters, transition homes, rehab centers, and universities through Canada and the Midwest.
+This eventually became a tour of workshops to domestic violence shelters, transition homes, rehab centers, and universities through Canada and the USA's Midwest.
 That became another tour through the UK, then another focused on sexual abuse survivors, at event at MitSprache, the world's largest conference of childhood sexual abuse survivors in all contexts.
 Now, with representation by Creativewell, I travel regularly to colleges, universities, and conferences around the United States and continue to hold workshops, panels, and artist talks virtually.
 Additionally, I am currently training in circle facilitation with restorative justice group, Hidden Water.